moranenzo/TIPE-Contactless-Smart-Cards/exps/22 11 22 Influence of Distance on Induction/report.md

 <h3>2.
 Data Collection</h3>
 <p>
-    To assess the impact of the distance between the coils, I plotted the amplitude of the voltage measured in the card as a function of distance.
-For each distance between the two coils, I recorded the amplitude of the voltage around the isolated coil.
+    To assess the impact of the distance between the coils, we plotted the amplitude of the voltage measured in the card as a function of distance.
+For each distance between the two coils, we recorded the amplitude of the voltage around the isolated coil.
 </p>

 <h3>3.
 Observations</h3>
 <p>
-    By plotting all the data collected and analyzing the curves, I observed the following:
+    By plotting all the data collected and analyzing the curves, we observed the following:
 </p>
 <ul>
   <li>Distance has a significant influence on the amplitude of the voltage.</li>